 Director: Julie Dash

 Julie Dash's feature debut, a regionally-specific, vividly-populated, and spectacularly shot look at the Geechee residents who inhabit South Carolina's lushly rustic Gullah coast during the turn of the twentieth century, is, quite simply, one of the greatest films ever made.
 It's also infuriatingly difficult to locate.
-Dash's groundbreaking indie drama (the first feature film helmed by an African-American woman to receive theatrical distribution) centers around an extraordinary ensemble of women, including Babara O, Cora Lee Day, among Kaycee Moore, among many others, who enact three generations of an embattled Gullah family to cinematic perfection.
+Dash's groundbreaking indie drama (the first feature film helmed by an African-American woman to receive theatrical distribution) centers around an extraordinary ensemble of women, including Babara O, Cora Lee Day, and Kaycee Moore, among many others, who enact three generations of an embattled Gullah family to cinematic perfection.

 Few of these actresses remain active today, but Daughters spotlights them to stunning and superior effect.
 They each give vibrant flesh and blood to an astonishing yet widely unknown piece of history that's illuminated not with studious simplification but a spellbinding form of cinematic immersion.
 Daughters of the Dust is by turns moving and mysterious, yet never less than magnificent.